 In 1992, Ahluwalia joined Emory University School of Medicine and Rollins School of Public Health as an assistant professor of medicine and health policy.
 He then spent 8 years at the Department of Preventive Medicine and Public Health at the University of Kansas Medical Center where he served as chair and the Sosland Family Endowed Chair.

 In 2005, he relocated to University of Minnesota to establish the Office of Clinical Research, to increase the stature of clinical and translational research across the six health science schools; Medicine, Public Health, Pharmacy, Veterinary Medicine, Nursing and Dentistry.
 The office evolved into the NIH funded University of Minnesota Clinical and Translational Sciences Institute (funded by a NIH CTSA $55 million grant), for which he served as Associate Director leading clinical research training and career development for undergraduates, graduate students, fellows and junior faculty.
 In 2009, he was awarded a $6 million NIH P60 center grant which led to the establishment of the Center for Health Equity.
 In 2015, he became Dean of the Rutgers School of Public Health and in September 2017, joined the Brown University School of Public Health as a tenured Professor and will focus on research, mentoring, and teaching graduate and undergraduate students.
-Dr. Ahluwalia serves as the Deputy Director of CADRE, a $12.5 million 5-year NIH center of excellence grant which was launched in 2019.
+Dr. Ahluwalia serves as the Deputy Director of CADRE, a $12.5 million 5-year NIH center of excellence grant which was launched in 2019, which has been renewed in 2024 for another 5 years.

 Dr. Ahluwalia’s strength and track record lies in building and growing programs, leveraging through collaboration, inspiring others to work in teams, a passion for excellence, strong leadership skills, proven administrative experience, strategic planning, executing transformational culture change, and the ability to create an atmosphere that nurtures, values, and celebrates diversity.